The Autistic Life?

 After spending 27 years of my life feeling misunderstood and like I had no place in the world.
 I started my Instagram account out of my wish to share my experiences and be THAT person for someone else.

-The Autistic Life is my contribution to a community that allowed me to start healing past wounds and finally love myself for who I am.
+The Autistic Life is my contribution to a community that helped me love myself for who I really am.